mosaicml/composer/docs/source/trainer/file_uploading.rst

 Collections of files can be combined into a single tarball, and a file can be stored in a temporary folder.

 Each remote file must have a name, which is independent of the file's local filepath.
-A remote backend is responsible for storing and organizing the file by the file's name.
+A remote filesystem is responsible for storing and organizing the file by the file's name.
 A remote file with the same name should override a previous remote file with that name.
 It is recommended that remote file names include file extensions.